-The Compliance Division (CD) administers the Executive Branch financial disclosure program and monitors and reviews agency ethics programs to ensure compliance with applicable ethics requirements established by statutes, rules, regulations, and Executive Orders.
-The Compliance Division has two branches: the Financial Disclosure Branch and the Program Review Branch.
-The two branches coordinate their monitoring activities to ensure agencies carry out their ethics program responsibilities.
+The Compliance Division (CD) is responsible for (1) managing elements of the public financial disclosure program; and (2) monitoring and reviewing agency ethics programs to ensure compliance with applicable ethics requirements established by statutes, rules, regulations, and Executive Orders.

 Financial Disclosure Branch (FDB)